Alastair

 As to bullying pupils, the witnesses differ.

-Betjeman, whom he judged an idle, mischievous social climber.
-(I was to fail as
+John Betjeman, whom he judged an idle, mischievous social climber.
+(I was to

 Those who called Lewis bully and brute probably